gelfern/ArtofData/aboutme.md

 I am a woman drawn to STEM, enticed by the world of science and its promises.

-However, using this space to say that while this website is THE greatest creation to date, so is all of nature.
-Feeling like posting some of my fav flicks here <3 (yes I took these all ...)
+However, I'm using this space to say that while this website is THE greatest creation to date, so is all of nature.
+Just because I can, here are some photos taken on my 16th birthday this year (August 9th) in Usuaia, Argentina.
+Proud to say this was the best day of my life :)

 <!---
 Original code